WebAssembly/spec/spectec/test-prose/TEST.md

 before typeuse x i
 1. If typeuse is deftype, then:
   a.
 Return true.
-2. If typeuse is _IDX, then:
+2. If typeuse is some _IDX, then:
   a.
 Let (_IDX typeidx) be typeuse.
   b.
 Return (typeidx < x).
-3. Assert: Due to validation, typeuse is REC.
+3. Assert: Due to validation, typeuse is some REC.
 4. Let (REC j) be typeuse.
 5. Return (j < i).